Official-Codaisseur-Graduate/gitgud-client/README.md

 - Contains the component that initiates the query.

 #### 5. Next steps for the students continuing this project
-- We encourage to use the repo languages data received on client side, e.g. with a pie chart.
+- We encourage to display the returned languages data with a pie chart in the Git Use block.
 - The newly added query (step 1-4) can be extended to query more repository data from GitHub.

 ## Running the app locally